karl-wenzel/JustSaveForUnity/GETTINGSTARTED.md

 		public int a;
 	}

-And thats it.
-Provided that the object this component sits on has a **JustSaveSceneId** or a **JustSaveRuntimeId** attached to it, the integer a will be included in the savefile and automatically be synchronised on load.
+And that is it.
+Provided that the object this component is on has a **JustSaveSceneId** or a **JustSaveRuntimeId** attached to it, the integer *a* will be included in the savefile and automatically be synchronised on load.

 ### The ISavable interface and the Savable class <a name="savables"></a>